Saltar al contenido principal

 When packing makeup, Palepu tries to combine skin care with beauty products.
 This helps to maximize the space in her toiletry bag.

-Try choosing a base that can be used for concealer, full facial coverage and skin care all at once.
-One option isL’Oréal Paris True Match hyaluronic tinted serum.
-This is a foundation formulated with hydrating hyaluronic acid.
+People can look for a base that can be used for concealer, full facial coverage and skin care all at once.

-To avoid traveling with a lot of liquids or containers, just bring one kit or palette.
-They can be used to store blush, bronzer, eyeliner and eyeshadow.
-Check out our guide about the top drugstore eyeshadow palettes.
+To avoid traveling with a lot of liquids or containers, it might be helpful to just bring one kit or palette.

 Bálsamo labial

-To repeat, traveling can be pretty dehydrating.
-So give your lips a little love, and sometimes a pop of color, with a hydrating bálsamo labial.
+As already mentioned, traveling can be pretty dehydrating.
+People can give their lips a little love, and sometimes a pop of color, with a hydrating lip balm.
 These are typically small, so there's no need for a specific travel-size version.
-Dealing with chapped lips?
-Find out everything you need to know aquí.
+People can reapply every couple of hours to prevent their lips from drying out again.

 Perfume

-If you want to smell good on your travels, opt for a small roll-on perfume.
-A full bottle may be too big for a carry-on; it can also be breakable if it’s in a glass container.
+If someone wants to smell good during their travels, they can pack a small roll-on perfume.
+A full bottle may be too big for a carry-on.
+It can also be breakable if it's in a glass container.

-Keeping your mouth clean and fresh on your journey is also essential.
-Salud bucal products come in travel sizes, too.
+Keeping the mouth clean and fresh on the journey is also important.
+Oral care products come in travel sizes, too.

 Most of the big pasta dental brands (think Colgate, Crest and Sensodyne) come in travel sizes.
 While small, they can last for quite a long time.
-You can also bring tiny bottles of mouthwash and get a nice travel toothbrush case or cover.
-For flossing, discover our guide on how to do it properly.
+Travelers can also bring tiny bottles of mouthwash and get a nice travel toothbrush case or cover (discover our guide on how to floss properly for more tips)

 Packing and organizing travel-size toiletries

-Toiletries should be the last item you add to your carry-on bag, explains Greaves-Gabbadon.
+Toiletries should be the last item people add to their carry-on bag, explains Greaves-Gabbadon.

 That way, they can easily be removed during security checks and for on-the-go touch-ups and hygiene refreshers.
-Consider including cuidado femenino products as well.
+People should consider including feminine care products as well.
 It also makes sense to separate aerosols, gels and liquids from dry goods, powders and other toiletries.

-Some items that may help you pack smarter include:
+Some items that may help people pack smarter include:

 "There is so much about travel that is out of your control," says Palepu.
 "But what I put in my suitcase is in my control."